brickcap/openresty_examples/book.md

 put cjson and inspect in `/usr/local/lib/lua/5.2/` directory.
-Finally you could copy and paste the code in the lua shell or you can just clone [this file](https://github.com/brickcap/openresty_examples/blob/master/JSON/encode_decode.lua) and execute it (in the terminal type lua  followed by filename).
+Finally you could copy and paste the code in the lua shell or you can just clone [this file](https://github.com/brickcap/openresty_examples/blob/master/JSON/encode_decode.lua) and execute it (in the terminal type lua  followed by file name).

 JSON basically consists of only two data structures.
 An object/hash/dictionary and an array.
 An object in json will be translated to a table in lua.
 An array in json will also be translated to a table in lua....
-That is becuase in lua arrays are represnted as tables.
+That is because in lua arrays are represented as tables.
 In fact lua has only one data structure tables.
-Every other data sturcture is implemented on the top of a table.
+Every other data structure is implemented on the top of a table.
 For example this is a simple table in lua

 ```